jazsakr/some_bioinformatics/scripting_101.md

   ---

 # Putting It All Together
-We submit the script by running:
+We submit the script in our terminal by running:

 ```bash
 sbatch sample_script.sh sample1 human_genome.fa
 ```

-When the HPC reads this script and load minimap2, it will call all the variables you have assigned and will look like this:
+When the HPC reads this script and loads minimap2, it will call all the variables you have assigned and will look like this:

 ```bash
 minimap2 -t 16 -ax map-ont --MD --secondary=no /user/reference/human_genome.fa /user/nanopore/fshd/fastqs/sample1.fastq > /user/nanopore/fshd/analysis/sample1_mapped.sam